Robert Kubica: 2011 rallying accident

-Return to motorsport
+Recovery and return to motorsport

-Rally racing
+Rallying

 Kubica's recovery was dealt another setback after he re-broke his right leg, when he reportedly slipped on ice near his home in Italy, on 11 January 2012.
 He remained out of competitive racing for most of 2012, but returned to compete in the Ronde Gomitolo Di Lana in a WRC car on 9 September.
 He won the rally, finishing one minute ahead of the second placed driver.